 To use the “Log in with Twitter” flow, please go to your Twitter app settings and ensure that the "Allow this app to be used to Sign in with Twitter?” option is enabled.

 This page assumes that the reader knows how to sign requests using the OAuth 1.0a protocol.
 If you want to know how to sign a request, read the Authorizing a request page.

 If you want to check the signing of the requests on this page, the consumer secret used is: L8qq9PZyRg6ieKGEKhZolGC0vJWLw8iEJ88DRdyOg.
-This value has been disabled and will not work for real requests.
+This value is for test purposes and will not work for real requests.

 The three steps for implementing Log in with Twitter through obtaining a request token, redirecting a user, and converting a request token into an access token are listed below.

 Step 1: Obtaining a request token

 To start a sign-in flow, your Twitter app must obtain a request token by sending a signed message to POST oauth/request_token.
 The only unique parameter in this request is oauth_callback, which must be a URL-encoded version of the URL you wish your user to be redirected to when they complete step 2.
 The remaining parameters are added by the OAuth signing process.